 Paintings from as far back as the 15th century depict the breed, with some artifacts suggesting they existed as early as the 1st century.
 The name “poodle” comes from the German word pudel, describing water activity or one who plays in water.

 The dog was used in water retrieval, so the coat was trimmed to help them swim.
 The trim involved shaving certain areas of the rear end but leaving leg hair to protect from sharp debris while hunting or patches of fur covering locations of vital organs susceptible to cold.

-The miniature and toy varieties were bred down in size from the standard poodle.
-The American Kennel Club (AKC) added the breed in 1887.
+The Miniature and Toy Poodle varieties were bred down in size from the Standard Poodle.
+The American Kennel Club added the breed in 1887.